 Subnets help reduce network congestion.
 A subnet is a widely-used practice in network management that involves breaking up a network into sections.
 Subnetting creates several interconnected networks under a single address space, viewing each section as a sub-network, or “subnet”, rather than a collection of independent networks.

-This guide covers some of the fundamental address considerations you need to plan for when splitting up your network, along with the tools and practices you need to manage the new address space configuration.
+This guide covers some of the fundamental address considerations and best practices you need to plan for when splitting up your network, along with the tools and practices you need to manage the new address space configuration.

 A typical LAN is made up of wires connecting devices together that enable several endpoints to communicate, such as desktop PCs, printers, servers, and even telephones.
 At some point in the network, traffic destined for several endpoints is going to travel down the same cable.
 Data travels over the network as an electronic pulse applied to the wire.